LarsBachmann/Seilsender/README.md

 - Pull the plastic insulation over the solder tabs and screw the cover on.
 The Connector is now done!
   <img src="media\AudioJackInsulation.png" alt="AudioJackInsuliation" style="width:300px;" />  <img src="media\AudioJackAssembled.png" alt="AudioJackAssembled" style="width:300px;" />

 -  It is important that the structure-borne noise sensor is firmly mounted to the rope way cable.
-One way to achieve this is to screw the sensor to a screw clamp.
+One way to achieve this is to mount the sensor to a screw clamp.
 Drill a 4.2 mm diameter hole about 12 mm deep in the top of the clamp.
 Then use a tap to cut an M5 thread in the hole.
-Lightly oil the tap and clean the hole in between (metal chips fall down):
+Lightly oil the tap and clean the hole in between (metal chips fall into the hole and can cause the tap to break):
   <img src="media\ImgSrewClampDrilling.png" alt="ImgSrewClampDrilling" style="width:300px;" /> <img src="media\ImgSrewClampCutAThread.png" alt="ImgSrewClampCutAThread" style="width:300px;" />
 - Saw off an approx. 20mm long piece from an M5 threaded rod or an M5 screw.
 Clean the sawed-off end with a file.
-Then screw the threaded piece into the M5 thread in the screw clamp and screw the pickup on top.
-For strain relief, the cables are fixed with cable ties.
+Then screw the threaded bolt into the new M5 thread in the clamp and mount the pickup.
+Fasten the cable with cable ties for strain relief.
+Use a knot (e.g. a 'Clove hitch') on the lower cable tie.
   <img src="media\ImgSrewClampThreadedRod.png" alt="ImgSrewClampThreadedRod" style="width:300px;" /> <img src="media\ImgSrewClampMountedPickup.png" alt="ImgSrewClampMountedPickup" style="width:300px;" />

 ## Setting up your Raspberry Pi